 I have seen some sales people take upwards of 12 months to reach their full potential.

 I have also seen some sales people who should have got better results.
 They were unable to pull in the sales results required to secure their position.
 Yet, on moving to another firm have gone on to very highly regarded positions in other sales roles.
 Roles where they have consistently hit their targets.
 So, some times we all have to recognise that that fit doesn’t work.

 I guess my personal philosophy on the matter is this; Manage sales and commit to doing everything within your power to assist the under performer, however, there is one caveat.
 If improvements don’t appear, there is no harm in saying good bye, because at that point that’s all that’s left, moreover, it can greatly benefit both parties.

-Getting good HR advice is invaluable, as is good legal advice, because both should be sought as part of your solution before any action to dismiss is taken.
+Getting good HR advice is invaluable.
+AS is good legal advice.
+Both are part of your solution before any action to dismiss is taken.

 If you want some starting points for managing sales performance, one of the easiest places to start is to look at the sales metrics you’re using to manage the team.
 Available now – download just hit the link for an instant download – The 7 Sales Metrics You Should Measure, Monitor and Manage

 Claim your Free Sales Health Check using this link.
 Simply click through and complete the details.
 I’ll get back to you within 24 hrs.
 UK wide.